 German Peasant Costumes – Prussia – Spreewald, [unidentified artist], [c.
 1861-1897], Louis Prang & Company Collection.
 Courtesy Arts Department, Boston Public Library

-Improve your research results with an overview of languages, religions, and borders between Germany, Poland, and various neighboring countries over the last 300 years.
+An overview of languages, religions, and borders between Germany, Poland, and neighboring countries over the last 300 years improves your research results.

-The first section of this Sassy Jane Genealogy Guide offers broad understanding of the geographical area and historical changes to the land once known as Prussia.
+The first section of this Sassy Jane Genealogy eBook offers a broad understanding of the geographical and historical changes to the land once known as Prussia.

-The second section offers links German and Polish gazetteers, databases, and maps to identify Prussian locations of immigrant ancestors and their families.
+The second section offers links German and Polish gazetteers, databases, and maps.
+These resources identify Prussian locations of immigrant ancestors and their families.
 Finding precise locations for your German-speaking ancestors unlocks a world of primary resources.

-The third and final section provides a Prussian Genealogy Toolkit, including multiple resources for reading old German handwriting, pronunciation guides, adding accent marks, and using translators and dictionaries.
+The third and final section provides a Prussian Genealogy Toolkit.
+Resources for reading German handwriting, pronunciation guides, accent marks, and using translators are included.

 I. Prussian?
 German?
 Or Both?